intrahealth/gofr/docs/user_guide/partitions.md

 ####Revoking rights

 Permissions can also be revoked.
-The user can revoke a specific permission/all permissions to any user they may have given the rights to
+The user can at any time revoke a specific permission/all permissions to any user they may have given the rights to at will.

 ## Active Partition

 The active partition in GOFR is the partition which is in active use for a particular user in the system.
 This means that the visualizations,stats, the lists of facilities, organizations and services etc. displayed are those of the active partition for a particular user.

-Once a different active partition is chosen, the information displayed automatically changes to the data contained in the chosen partition
+Once a different active partition is chosen, the information displayed automatically changes to the data contained in the chosen partition.
+A user cna change the active partitition by selecting a partition from the list of partitions he/she has access to in the system.

 ## Public Partition

 The public partition refers to the partition which is shared to/viewed by the public.
 This partition is tied to a user with limited viewing only rights.

+The public partition is activated by the system administator under the 'Configure system' tab.

 ## Partition Sharing